-All students must complete a level (a minimum of six full modules=two terms) to move to the next level.
-Completing a level is defined as having completed all required coursework (six full modules), receiving a minimum GPA of 3.0, and attending a minimum of 80% of scheduled class hours.
+All students must complete a level (four complete modules = one term) to move to the next level.
+Completing a level is defined as having completed all required coursework (four full modules), receiving a minimum GPA of 3.0, and attending a minimum of 80% of scheduled class hours.
 The sequence of the modules might be different for each student.
+Below is a table which describes the Global Scale of English (GSE) ranges, their corresponding CPC level, corresponding textbooks and the corresponding modules needed to complete the level.